fwendeburg/ToDoList-express-api/README.md

 Work in progress.

 ## Tests
-All endpoints have error handlig and have been tested.
+All endpoints have error handling and have been tested.

 ## Run Locally
 Clone the project